 Marshfield, Vermont was originally granted to two Native Americans in 1782.
 The town was named for Isaac Marsh, one year before Vermont became the 14th state to join the United States of America.
 Marshfield is separated by the fertile valley of the Winooski River.

 The original inhabitants were the Abenaki.
 They fished, hunted, and gathered wild fruits and berries.

 Today, visitors enjoy the rural beauty of Marshfield.
-The Marshfield Inn and Motel provides affordable local lodging accommodations and is located a short drive from Montpelier and central Vermont attractions.
+The Marshfield Inn and Motel is popular with travelers.
+Marshfield is located a short drive from Montpelier and central Vermont attractions.

 Marshfield Inn and Motel, 5630 US Route 2, Marshfield, VT 05658 | 802-426-3383